Pixfayte/TESSA.NH/README.md

 If you wish to collaborate or reference any part of this work, please contact me directly.
 Created with care by Nadia – Social Worker, Prompt Engineer & Ethical Tech Explorer.
+---

+## License

+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.

+You are free to:
+- Share and adapt the material
+- With appropriate credit
+- **Not for commercial use**

+Read the full license terms in the [LICENSE](LICENSE) file.